Measurement Classes

 - Parameters:

-tagger (TimeTaggerBase) – time tagger object
+tagger – Time tagger object.

-binwidth (int) – bin width in ps
+binwidth – Bin width in ps (default: 1e9).

-n_values (int) – number of bins (data buffer size)
+n_values – Number of bins (default: 1).

 Returns an array of accumulated counter bins for each channel.
 The optional parameter rolling, controls if the not integrated bins are padded before or after the integrated bins.